help & questions

 AoEO follows Wisconsin state requirements:

-• Foreign Language – 2 Credits.
-This is AoEO’s requirement, Wisconsin requires only two additional open electives.
+Foreign Language – 2 Credits (AoEO requirement; Wisconsin requires two additional open electives instead.)

-** AoEO students are also required to pass the state Civics exam. https://dpi.wi.gov/social-studies/laws/civics.
+AoEO students are also required to pass the Wisconsin Civics Exam.
+More information is available through the Wisconsin Department of Public Instruction: https://dpi.wi.gov/social-studies/laws/civics.

 Support